homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `swingModeDefaultPositionLeftRight` (string):
 Desired position of the Left-Right flaps when swing is switched off or the swing directions setting is Up-Down only.

-* `exposeOutdoorUnit` (boolean):
-When enabled it will create a dummy temperature sensor which will display the temperature from outdoor unit.
-This can be used for monitoring or automation purposes.
-Note: It may be required for the device to be turned on to retrieve the current temperature from the outdoor unit.

-* `minHeatingTemperature` (integer):
-The default heating temperature range is 16-30°C. Some Panasonic ACs have an additional heating mode for the range of 8-15°C. You can use this setting to adjust the minimum value.
-Leave it empty to use the default value.

 </details>

 ## Device control

 HomeKit has a limited number of switches, which is much less than the number of available options in Panasonic Comfort Cloud.
-Therefore, in the settings you can choose what controls what.
+Therefore, in the plugin settings you can choose what controls what and add additional sensors and switches.
 You can apply individual settings for each device.

 <details>
 <summary><b>Rotation speed (including Quiet Mode, Powerful Mode)</b></summary>